 The majestic Sterling Library, completed in the 1930s, and with a collection of over four million volumes, is the center of the Yale library system.
-A fully-computerized catalog, an impressive list of on-line journals, air-conditioned stacks, and a gorgeous renovation of the main Reading Room and the Manuscripts and Archives Library are among the amenities offered by the library.
+A fully-computerized catalog, an impressive list of online journals, air-conditioned stacks, and a gorgeous renovation of the main Reading Room and the Manuscripts and Archives Library are among the amenities offered by the library.
 For more details, please consult the extensive Library website (in particular, English Resources).

 The Beinecke Library offers unparalleled opportunities for graduate students in English to carry out original research.
 Its collections of original editions, manuscripts, early newspapers, and the papers and correspondence of major writers, many of which have never been completely quarried, are a rich trove for future scholarship.
-The Beinecke has extraordinary holdings in both early and modern periods, with special depth in manuscripts relating to British, American, and African American literature and art.
+The Beinecke has extraordinary holdings in both early and modern periods, with special depth in manuscripts relating to British, American, and African-American literature and art.
 Authors represented include: William Beckford, Sir John Betjeman, James Boswell, Wilkie Collins, Joseph Conrad, James Fenimore Cooper, Walter Crane, Daniel Defoe, Charles Dickens, Jonathan Edwards, George Eliot, George Gissing, James Joyce, Rudyard Kipling, D.H.
 Lawrence, John Masefield, George Meredith, Alexander Pope, John Ruskin, Robert Louis Stevenson, Edith Wharton, Rebecca West, and Walt Whitman; artists include Georgia O’Keefe and Alfred Steiglitz.
 The Beinecke houses a particularly important collection of materials relating to international Modernism, including the papers of Ezra Pound, H.D., Gertrude Stein, William Carlos Williams, Mina Loy and Carl Van Vechten.
 And it was Van Vechten who founded the equally superb collection representing African-American writers and artists, featuring James Weldon Johnson, W.E.B.
 DuBois, Chester Himes, Langston Hughes, Richard Wright, Jean Toomer and Zora Neale Hurston.
-The largest collection of manuscripts remains, probably, the Osborn collection, encompassing nearly every aspect of English literature and history from the reign of Richard II to that of Victoria.
+The largest collection of manuscripts remains, probably, the Osborn collection, encompassing nearly every aspect of British literature and history from the reign of Richard II to that of Victoria.

 The Beinecke also offers a series of Master Classes in specialized fields such as paleography, biography, or the history of the book, conducted by distinguished visiting scholars.